shralpmeister/shralptide2/README.md

 Usage
 -----

-Once installed the ShralpTide2 icon will show up on the iPhone home screen.
-Press the icon with a finger to launch it.

-Launching ShralpTide2 will bring up a utility style interface.
-It takes a few seconds to load so be patient.
-Once it has finished caluculating tides you can scroll sideways between the days.
+Launching ShralpTide2 will bring up a utility style interface with the current tide level for the selected location displayed at the top and each tide event for the day displayed at the bottom.

+Scroll horizontally in the bottom half of the scrren to show tide events for the next few days.
 Dots at the bottom of the screen show the number of pages -- the highlighted dot showing the position of the current page.

-The first page shows today's tide.
-The tide level closest to the current current time is displayed at the top with an upward pointing arrow indicating an increasing or flowing tide and a downward pointing arrow indicting a decreasing or ebbing tide.

 Turning the device from a portrait to landscape orientation will display a plot of the tidal movement for the selected day.
 If the present day is